Front Street Playschool

 - Threading beads on strings

-- Applying glue using q-tips
+- Applying glue using Q-tip

 Below is a list of concepts and goals that are explored in each age level.
 Please note this is not a complete list.
 We do not aim for mastery, but instead, exposure!